 Under the Regulatory Flexibility Act, federal agencies must publish regulatory agendas twice a year.
 We’ve been voluntarily participating in the Unified Agenda.
 The Office of Management and Budget leads this effort.
-The Unified Agenda is available in full online , and portions will also be published in the Federal Register.
+The Unified Agenda is available in full , and portions will also be published in the Federal Register.
 The agenda includes rulemaking actions in pre-rule, proposed rule, final rule, long-term, and completed stages.

 Here’s an overview of our major current and long-term initiatives.

 Arbitration clauses in many contracts for consumer financial products and services require consumers and financial institutions to resolve any disputes that may arise between them through a private arbitration process, instead of going to court.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) banned such arbitration clauses in contracts for mortgage loans and directed the Bureau to study the use of agreements providing for arbitration in connection with consumer financial products or services.
-This past March, we sent Congress the report summarizing our three-year study, which was the most comprehensive analysis of consumer finance arbitration ever performed and expanded on preliminary results that we had released in December 2013.
+This past March, we sent Congress the summarizing our three-year study, which was the most comprehensive analysis of consumer finance arbitration ever performed and expanded on that we had released in December 2013.

 We’re now beginning a rulemaking process to address concerns related to the use of arbitration agreements in connection with credit cards, deposit accounts, payday loans and various other consumer financial products or services.
 In particular, we are considering whether to propose rules that would prevent companies from using these agreements to foreclose consumers’ ability to bring class action lawsuits, which can provide consumers with substantial relief and create the leverage to bring about changes in business practices.
 To help monitor the fairness of arbitration proceedings, we are also considering whether to propose requiring that arbitration filings and awards be submitted to the Bureau.
-These ideas are summarized in an outline that we recently released for purposes of consulting with representatives of small businesses that might be affected by the rulemaking, using a process outlined in the Small Business Regulatory Enforcement Fairness Act.
+These ideas are summarized in an that we recently released for purposes of consulting with representatives of small businesses that might be affected by the rulemaking, using a process outlined in the Small Business Regulatory Enforcement Fairness Act.

 Payday, auto title, and similar lending products